shuhei-kuroiwa/econometrics-study-log/README.md

 Studying causal ML and econometrics toward data-driven decision making in business and policy.
 Current focus: causal inference, treatment effect estimation, and applied econometrics for business decision-making.

+9/25: Today, I returned from traveling, so I just unpacked my bag, organized my belongings, and took a rest.
 9/24: Today, I checked the Gauss-Markov theorem and how to prove that OLS is BLUE.
 It was a really beautiful proof, and I recognized that OLS is a useful and beautiful tool.
 I can easily understand why many economists have focused on BLUE, such as in WLS and other methods.
 9/23: Today, I continued reading the textbook and solved one additional question on F-statistics.
 I also reviewed Chapter 8, which explains why OLS is BLUE and what the Gauss-Markov theorem is.
 I was reading about why the famous five assumptions are needed to explain the Gauss-Markov theorem, but it looked a little bit difficult.
 I want to write it out by myself if I can.
 9/22: I worked at my internship and finished a report.
 It was the sixth one, so it did not take too much time.
 I thought that if I could make the analysis process more routine, it would reduce my working time.
 After that, I reviewed F-tests, especially the Chow test.